lamaliang/TaiESM1_nudgin/README.md

 # taiesm1_nudging

 created: Dec 27, 2024
 This is the code base for nudging utility for TaiESM1.
 The original code is from NCAR for CESM1.0.

-fortran code:
+Including the
+* code_nudge.f90: fortran code for nudging
-namelist setup:
+* cam_nl_: namelist setup:

-Reference:
+## Reference:
 Ma et al. (2015):

 ## Nudging forcing ##
 A set of forcing from reanalysis is necessary.